 The joint is held together by ligaments and reinforced by muscle.

 An injury to the SI joint typically involves an injury to the ligaments, which can cause the joint to move abnormally.

 Muscles also play a key role in the function of the SI joint, so an important part of recovery for an SI joint injury involves strengthening these muscles to make sure they’re working optimally.

-Because of this, what works for one person may not work for another.
+Because of this, what works for one person versus another can be pretty individual.
 I have found that the SI joint is like a puzzle, and you must approach it intellectually in order to figure it out.